transcelerate/ddf-home/ddf-in-action.md

 ### Attendance Registration
 Anyone interested in 'Protocol Digitization and Interoperability' may benefit from attending this event.

-Click here to register for the event.
+Click <a target="_blank" href="https://awarenessandimplementation.transceleratebiopharmainc.com/ddfdayinaction-2024">here</a> to register for the event.
 NOTE: Space is limited.
 Registration will close once capacity has been reached.

 ### Abstract Submission for DDF In Action Day Poster Session
 If you have developed a solution that focuses on how the USDM and/or the SDR Reference Implementation have been or can be applied to achieve protocol digitalization, you can submit an abstract for DDF in Action Day Poster Session.